vheidari/KateEditor-JAKT/README.md

 # KateEditor-JAKT
-KateEditor-JAKT, is a JAKT language syntax highlighter for Kate Editor
+`KateEditor-JAKT` is a `syntax` highlighter for the `Kate Editor`, designed specifically for `JAKT language`.

 ## Install :
-To install it, you should copy `Jakt.xml` to `Kate` syntax folder. depend on your operation system flow right path for your self.
+To install it, you should copy `Jakt.xml` to the `Kate` syntax folder, depending on your operating system, following the correct path for yourself.

 ## Unix/Linux
 Please add the `Jakt.xml` file to the path provided below: